uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 === 3.4.1 Methodolgy
 To enhance model performance, two additional parameters were integrated:

-*NoncompliantCount*, representing the frequency of non-compliant behaviors ,
+*NoncompliantCount*, representing the frequency of non-compliant behaviors , [16]

-*IssueNumber*, representing the volume of active construction projects in a specific area and month, allowing for temporal lags
+*IssueNumber*, representing the volume of active construction projects in a specific area and month, allowing for temporal lags[17]
 #v(1em)
 ==== 3.4.1.1 Data Preparation
 Five input features were selected from the final dataset *(df_final)*: Average Temperature *(AvgTemp)*, Average Precipitation *(AvgPrecip)*, Weighted Heat Vulnerability Index *(HVI_w)*, NoncompliantCount, and IssueNumber.
 The target variable, Injury, was binarized: samples with an injury count greater than zero were labeled as "Injury Occurred" (1), while others were labeled as 0.
 To address dimensional discrepancies, a *StandardScaler* was applied to standardize all input features.
 The dataset was randomly partitioned into a training set (80%) and a validation set (20%).